Archive User Support

 MAST archive staff members assist the general science community with searches for data, visualization with Portal components, data retrievals, and also assist Principal Investigators with establishing authorization for their team members to access to their proprietary data.
-Archive Contact Scientists assist JWST PI and Archival Research teams in preparing High-Level Science Products (HLSPs) that will be hosted by MAST.
+Archive science staff assist JWST PI and Archival Research teams in preparing High-Level Science Products (HLSPs) that will be hosted by MAST.

 High level science products

-HLSPs are required deliverables of funded JWST Archival Research programs, and possible outcomes of Early Release Science programs, but are encouraged from any science team that uses JWST data as a part of their research.
+HLSPs are required deliverables of funded JWST Archival Research programs, but are encouraged from any science team that uses JWST data as a part of their research.
 These data products should provide substantial science value to the general astronomical community, and have broader appeal beyond the original scope of the science goals for a particular program, or should provide technical insight into the preparation or execution of future science or calibration programs.

 HLSPs are those derived at least in part from JWST (or other hosted mission) data holdings.
-These products generally include measurements of astrophysical target:
+These products generally include measurements of astrophysical target attributes, including:

 - spectral feature or light-curve characterizations